 We challenge you to join us in creating a #SmartPlanet.
 Be a globally connected educator and invite others to join too.

 This blog is part of our #SmartPlanet series in partnership with Participate.
-Check out #SmartPlanet on engage in the conversation on social media.
-Head over to Participate.com to view and create lessons and join a community of educators to promote global education, in the US and around the world.
+Check out #SmartPlanet to engage in the conversation on social media.
+Head over to Participate.com to view and create lessons and join a community of educators promoting global education in the U.S. and around the world.

 For more, see:

 - 5 Best Practices to Globalize Your School